 Adduci advises any students considering COD to work hard.

 “COD and its amazing staff are there to help you become the best student you can be, and you owe it to yourself to reach your absolute best,” she said.
-“COD helped me on my journey to meeting my educational goals by providing challenging classes, which have laid the groundwork for courses that I am taking at North Central College.
-The classes at COD and the professors helped me gain confidence in myself as a person and as a student.”
+“COD helped me on my journey to meeting my educational goals by providing challenging classes, which laid the groundwork for courses that I am taking at North Central.
+The classes at COD and the professors helped me believe in myself as a person and as a student.”